pchansen/GetData/Codebook.md

 ### Set (Column 3)
-There are 2 of these, corresponding to which file the data originated from:
+Theis column contains 1 of 2 unique character strings corresponding to which directory/file the data originated from:

 test
 train